gengteng/axum-serde/README.md

 **axum-serde** is a library that provides multiple serde-based extractors and responders for the Axum web framework.

+If you were using crates like **axum-yaml**, **axum-msgpack** etc. in axum 0.6 and wish to upgrade to axum 0.7, **axum-serde** can be used as a replacement to simplify the migration, without having to modify existing code too much.

 ## 🚀 Basic usage

 * Install